SamuelGadiel/mason_cat/README.md

   Path to file: `project_name/lib/app/core/shared/external/settings/services_settings.dart`

 - `generic_query_path`:\
-  The path to the generic query structure, it gives a base that all requests use.
+  The path to the generic query structure, which gives the base strcture of query parameters for all requests.

   Path to file: `project_name/lib/app/core/shared/infrastructure/mappers/name_method_query_mapper.dart`

 - `message_parser_path`:\
   The path to a message parser.
-If the backend returns anything other than a success this class can parse and return a message of the problem.
+If the backend returns anything other than a success this class can parse and return a message.

   Path to file: `project_name/lib/app/core/helpers/server_error_message_parser.dart`